Gonda Multidisciplinary Brain Research Center

-is a multidisciplinary neuroscience institution, housed at Bar-Ilan University.
+is a multidisciplinary neuroscience institution in Israel.
+It is affiliated with Bar-Ilan University.

-The center's mission is to cultivate a new generation of interdisciplinary scientists who integrate knowledge from different fields.

-Its core members and affiliates combine multiple fields that are crucial for brain understanding, including molecular and systems neuroscience, cognitive neuroscience, psychology, psychiatry, linguistics, mathematics, computer sciences, engineering and physics.
-Relatedly, numerous research approaches are employed by the center's scientists, such as brain stimulation techniques, neuroimaging, electrophysiology, molecular techniques, computational methods, mathematical modeling and behavioral and cognitive paradigms.
+The center engages in research in multiple fields crucial for brain understanding, including molecular and systems neuroscience, cognitive neuroscience, psychology, psychiatry, linguistics, mathematics, computer sciences, engineering and physics.
+Numerous research approaches are employed, among them brain stimulation techniques, neuroimaging, electrophysiology, molecular techniques, computational methods, mathematical modeling and behavioral and cognitive paradigms.

-It houses over 30 laboratories investigating brain complexity at multiple levels, from single neurons, through information processing and computations in neural networks to cognition, behavior and human mind.
+The center houses over 30 laboratories that investigate brain complexity at multiple levels, from single neurons, through information processing and computations in neural networks to cognition, behavior and human mind.

 History

-The center was founded in 2002 thanks to the contributions of the Gonda family, the president of Bar-Ilan University Moshe Kaveh, and Moshe Abeles, a pioneer of Israel's neuroscience research, Emet Prize laureate (2004) and the founding director of the Interdisciplinary Center for Neural Computation at the Hebrew University (1992–1999), has led the Gonda Multidisciplinary Brain Research Center for nearly a decade.
+The center was founded in 2002 with the financial support of the Gonda family.
+The project was headed by president of Bar-Ilan University, Moshe Kaveh, and Moshe Abeles, a pioneer of Israel's neuroscience research, Emet Prize laureate (2004) and founding director of the Hebrew University's Interdisciplinary Center for Neural Computation.

 Since 2011, the center is headed by Moshe Bar, a cognitive neuroscientist and an expert in brain imaging technologies.
 Bar returned to Israel to head the Gonda Multidisciplinary Brain Research Center as its new director after thirteen years at Harvard University.